 What can I do about it?
-An ounce of prevention is worth a pound of cure.

-In the Niagara Peninsula, there are well over 2,200 species of plants and animals.
-Unfortunately, nearly 10% of these species are considered to be rare.
+In the Niagara Peninsula, there are well over 2,200 species of plants and animals, nearly 10% of these species are considered to be rare.
+Natural spaces are decreasing in Niagara.
+You can lesson the impact to habitat loss by not building or encroaching on environmentally sensitive areas.